stephencweiss/stephencharlesweiss.com/content/blog/2019-08-12/reduce-module-clutter.md

     └── index.tsx
 ```

 My reasoning for this structure was two-fold:
-1. Don’t house logic in an `index` file since I find them difficult to locate later (searching `index` in an IDE can yield a _lot_ of files if components are written this way)
+1. Don't house logic in an `index` file since I find them difficult to locate later (searching `index` in an IDE can yield a _lot_ of files if components are written this way)
 2. Related: Avoid import statements that look like: `import Lot from “./Property/Lot/Lot”`

 # Prettier Imports
-In my aim to organize my code, I’d created a lot of overhead and extra files.
-Directories that didn’t need to exist and two line index files: For example, `./Location/index.tsx` is a typical example:
+In my aim to organize my code, I'd created a lot of overhead and extra files.
+Directories that didn't need to exist and two line index files: For example, `./Location/index.tsx` is a typical example:
 ``` javascript
 import Location from “./Location”;
 export default Location;
 ```

-I’d gotten in this habit because of how _nice_ it made my import statements.
+I'd gotten in this habit because of how _nice_ it made my import statements.
 ```javascript
 import Location from "./Property/Location”;
 import Lot from “./Property/Lot”;